computationalAstroUAM/aco/CodingTutorial/README.md

 [Makefile](./Makefile)  -- This is an example of Makefile, which can also compile all the exercises here.
-[HelloWorld.c](./HelloWorld.c)  -- example of a c program with differences between printf and fprintf [pi.c](./pi.c)  -- calculation of PI with OpenMP
+[HelloWorld.c](./HelloWorld.c)  -- example of a c program with differences between printf and fprintf [Pointer.c](./Pointer.c) -- example of passing pointer as a parameter of a function [pi.c](./pi.c)  -- calculation of PI with OpenMP

 To be finished...